The Ultimate Bohol Itinerary for 3 Days

 To round off the first of your 3 days in Bohol you can treat yourself to a floating dinner on the Loboc River.
 This is the golden opportunity to try Filipino cuisine with a lush jungle backdrop as you slowly cruise along past traditional villages and witness local life.

 A number of local companies run lunch and dinner tours on the Loboc River.
 Lunch ones are more popular but there are dinner options too.
+You can book via Scotty’s or ask your hotel to provide the latest schedules with their recommended cruise operator.

-Stand up paddle boarding on the Loboc River
+Stand-up paddle boarding on the Loboc River

 If you skipped the dinner cruise last night then you might fancy starting the second of your 3 days in Bohol itinerary with an alternative way to experience the Loboc River.

 SUP Tours Philippines provides a couple of options.
-You can book a 1 hour stand up paddle boarding tour which is suitable for beginners.
+You can book a 1 hour stand-up paddle-boarding tour which is suitable for beginners.
 These run from 8 am and you will cover 2.5 kilometers (1.6 miles) of the waterway.

-Alternatively, you can book the moderate 3-4 hour waterfall tour that navigates 8 kilometers (5 miles) and takes you to the Busay Falls where you can enjoy a swim and splash around.
+Alternatively, you can book the moderate 3-4 hour waterfall tour that navigates 8 kilometers (5 miles) and takes you to Busay Falls where you can enjoy a swim and splash around.

 Dimiao Twin Falls (Pahangog Falls)